Emmarie-Ahtunan/RISE_ABOVE/README.md

 # What it does

-R!SE ABOVE, allows affected communities gain access to a robust network of volunteers, professionals, and resources dedicated to flood recovery and rebuilding efforts.
+RISE ABOVE, allows affected communities gain access to a robust network of volunteers, professionals, and resources dedicated to flood recovery and rebuilding efforts.
 Our user-friendly website serves as a centralized hub where users can request and offer assistance, exchange vital information, and coordinate community-driven initiatives.
 No community should face the aftermath of a flood alone.

 # How we built it

-We built R!SE ABOVE using html, css, and deployed our site to GitHub Pages.
+I built RISE ABOVE using html, css, and deployed our site to GitHub Pages.

 # Challenges we ran into